avivace/Physarum/README.md

 Double click on "SampleScene" then you can run the project (Play).

 #### WEBGL build

-You need a webgl build to deploy and plug into the VueJS application.
+You need a webgl build to deploy and plug the application into the VueJS UI.

-The Unity (webGL) build produces two folders: "Build" and "TemplateData", copy these two folders in "webapp/public" so they will be served statically.
-Beware to not replace the index.html in "webapp/public".
+Launch the Unity webgl build and select `Physarum/webapp/public/unitybuild` as destination folder.
+Refresh the web application because the webpack/vue hot reloads breaks UnityLoader.

 ### Web UI application